brianloveswords/habitat/README.md

 ## habitat.get(key)

-You can also use `get` directly from the habitat objects to get unprefixed things from the environment.
+You can also use `get` directly from the habitat object to get unprefixed things from the environment.

 ```js
 var path = habitat.get('path');